usc-isi-i2/mydig-webservice/README.md

 ```
 {
 	"return_code": 0 (success) / 1+ (fail),
-	"data": "object or string when return code is 0",
 	"error_message": "error message when return code is a positive integer"
 }
 ```